astraly-labs/vesu-liquidator/README.md

 Vesu Liquidator 🤖 is an automated bot that monitors positions on the Vesu Protocol and liquidates them.

-Under the hood, the bot calls the [vesu-liquidate](https://github.com/vesuxyz/vesu-liquidate) contract made by the Vesu team.

 ## Getting Started

 ### Docker through published package